johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-11-in-defence-of-pull-requests/index.md

 Low friction contribution is a good goal.
 In the case of very simple pull requests, automating from top to bottom with minimal need for human interaction is a great idea.
 In fact if you'd like to see an example of this in the wild, it's worth taking a look at the automation the TypeScript team, and in particular [Orta Therox](https://orta.io), applied to the [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped) repo.

 But, safe to say, I think there's a great deal more nuance to the topic than implied by the raw tweet.
+Pull requests are to be cherished, not spurned.
+Yay pull requests!